ankurhanda/nyuv2-meta-data/README.md

 ## How do I benchmark?
 [getAccuracyNYU.m](https://github.com/ankurhanda/SceneNetv1.0/blob/master/getAccuracyNYU.m) available in the [SceneNetv1.0](https://github.com/ankurhanda/SceneNetv1.0/) repository allows you to obtain the avereage global and class accuracies.

+## What are the classes and where is the mapping form the class number to the class name?

+The mapping is also available at [SceneNetv1.0](https://github.com/ankurhanda/SceneNetv1.0/) repository.